“Leadership and learning are indispensable to each other.”

 - John F. Kennedy

-Leadership development is woven into many of our programs and collaborations.
 We strive to provide students with opportunities that will take them beyond the classroom to develop the knowledge, skills, and attitudes necessary to be effective leaders in transforming local and global communities.
-Through involvement in our programs students learn about the community, build interpersonal competence, examine the determinants of health, and engage in collective problem solving to bring about social change.
+Through our approved CEL programs, students learn about the community by examining the determinants of health and engage in collective problem solving with partners to bring about social change.

-- At least one year of volunteer experience.
+- At least six months of community engagement experience.

-- A desire to serve in a leadership capacity.
+- A desire to serve in a leadership capacity with community organizations.

-- Develop and implement meaningful service projects for student volunteers at specific sites within the community.
+- Develop, implement, and evaluate service projects at specific sites within the community.

 - Provide a mentoring environment for first year medical students to learn about the community and its resources.